wp-plugins/wp-app-studio/readme.txt

 Fixed minor bugs related to entity layout and capabilities.

 == Changelog ==
+= 1.1.8 (7/05/13) =
+* Removed filterable option for attribute image types.
+* Fixed p and br tag deletion issue in Help Tab editor.
+* Fixed required option not working in relationship attribute create screen.
+* Removed create relationship attribute option from one-to-many relationships since relationship attributes are only applicable to many-to-many relationships.
+* Added relationship attribute frontend display option.
+* Add relationship widget feature.
+You will be able to display entity relationship data on frontend using relationship widgets.
+* Fixed misc. advanced options screen data entry issues related to entities and taxonomies.

 = 1.1.6 (6/25/13) =
 * Fixed upgrade bug.
 * Fixed p and br tags deletion in shortcode and widget layouts.

 = 1.1.5 (6/24/13) =
 * Added Entity attribute and taxonomy selectors in shortcode and widgets layouts.
 You will be able to use entity attributes and taxonomies in shortcodes and widgets.
 * Added link/unlink button Help Sidebar and Help Tab editor screens.